-If Jesus says we can expect persecution (and He does), then I sure want to know how to prepare for persecution.
+Since Jesus says we can expect persecution, I sure want to know how to prepare for persecution.
 So with the help of Thomas Watson’s book The Beatitudes, I came up with the following eight ways to prepare for persecution:

 1. Get to know Jesus better.
 In the words of Watson, “A man can never die for him he does not know.”
 Are you satisfied with what you know of Christ, or do you long for an even closer friendship with Him?